dkilcy/robotics-iot/RC/DragonLink/README.md

 - Tested with:
   - DragonLink GUI version 3.0.2.6
   - Transmitter firmware version 3.315
+  - Receiver firmware 3.302

-DragonLink recommends using only the Large 1000W receiver due to high bandwidth utilization and for best telemetry range.
+DragonLink recommends using only the Large 1000W Advanced Receiver due to high bandwidth utilization and for best telemetry range.

 **IMPORTANT:** Make sure the antennas are connected to the transmitter and receiver **BEFORE POWERING ON**